yashvardhansingh442-dev/python-deep-dive/README.md

 Three phases, each a real 30-day unit.
 Don't start Phase 2 until Phase 1 is actually done — slide the calendar, not the order.

+Spaced repetition (Mon/Wed/Fri, all 90 days): add one easy LeetCode review problem, 10–15 min, reusing a pattern you've already solved (e.g. a new two-pointer problem on a day you already did two pointers).
+This runs on top of the day's main build on those three days only — not daily, so it doesn't compound the time-budget risk.
+Over 90 days this lands you around 55–60 total problems instead of ~28.

+Day 0 — Git Fundamentals (before Day 1)

+Not one of the 90 days — do this once, before the sprint starts.

+TopicBuildBranchingCreate a branch per day's work instead of committing straight to mainMergingMerge a branch back into main, resolve one deliberate conflictPull requestsOpen a PR against your own repo, write a real descriptionRebase basicsgit rebase -i to clean up 2–3 messy commits into one

 Repo Structure